 Unverified Letters of Admission

 As of December 1, 2023, international students must have their Letter of Admission (LOA) from a Designated Learning Institution (DLI) validated before applying for a study permit.
 After submitting your study permit application, the DLI has ten calendar days to validate the LOA through IRCC’s online portal.
-If the LOA is not validated within the given timeframe, the application will be marked as incomplete and returned to the applicant.
+If you do not validate the LOA within the given timeframe, the system will mark your application as incomplete and return it to you.

-To avoid delays, ensure that you follow up with your chosen DLI after submitting your application to confirm that the LOA has been validated on time.
-Regular communication with the institution will help ensure that all necessary steps are completed before the deadline.
+To avoid delays, follow up with your chosen DLI after submitting your application to confirm they have validated the LOA on time.
+Regularly communicating with the institution will ensure completion of all necessary steps before the deadline.

 Key Takeaways

 Understanding the common reasons for study permit refusals and how to address them can greatly increase your chances of approval.
-Providing proper financial documentation, demonstrating ties to your home country, including a well-written letter of explanation, ensuring a complete application, and verifying your LOA are key steps in ensuring your study permit is approved.
+Provide proper financial documentation, demonstrate ties to your home country, write a well-structured letter of explanation, complete your application, and verify your LOA to ensure approval of your study permit.

 Share this article